Martinsdale Colony, Montana

 Martinsdale Colony is a Hutterite community and census-designated place (CDP) in Wheatland County, Montana, United States.
 It is on the western edge of the county, bordered to the west by Meagher County and 4 mi northeast of the unincorporated community of Martinsdale.
 The Musselshell River forms the southern edge of the CDP.

 U.S. Route 12 runs through the southern part of the CDP, leading east 22 mi to Harlowton, the Wheatland county seat, and west 36 mi to White Sulphur Springs.

 The community was first listed as a CDP prior to the 2020 census.

 Demographics

 Education

-It is zoned to Harlowton Public Schools.
+The community is zoned to Harlowton Public Schools.